Hash Brown Egg Nests

 This post may contain affiliate links.
 Please read our disclosure policy.

-Hash Brown Egg Nests are a fun Eastern brunch idea with three ingredients only: eggs, potatoes and cheese.
-These are easy to prepare, more wholesome than using packaged hash browns and they have such a cute presentation to add to your breakfast or brunch spread.
+Hash Brown Egg Nests are a fun Easter brunch idea made with only three ingredients: eggs, potatoes and cheese.
+I created them one year when I was trying to get creative for my kids to get excited about potatoes and eggs and they were a huge hit!
+The hash brown egg nests are easy to prepare, more wholesome than using packaged hash browns and they have such a cute presentation to add to your breakfast or brunch spread.

 • Potatoes: Use russet potatoes for this recipe.
 They are starchy so they crisp up nicely and remain light and fluffy.
 If you can’t get russets, Yukon Gold will also work well.
 They may initially turn light pink when you shred them, but then they brighten up again after rinsing them.